roberto-triumph/triumph4php/docs/php-linter.md

 * include() / include_once()

 triumph4php will also not label variables in the global scope as uninitialized;
-this is because most templating systems use global variables that are defined elsewhere; if triumph4php checked variables in the global scope then all of you template files would have errors!
+this is because most template systems use global variables that are defined elsewhere; if triumph4php checked variables in the global scope then all of you template files would have errors!